 Make a solid plan before you set a date to quit smoking to help yourself stick with it

-Research has suggested that you can increase your odds of success if you plan ahead before you quit, take advantage of nicotine replacement or other medications, and get support.
+Research has suggested that you can increase your odds of success if you plan ahead before you quit smoking, take advantage of nicotine replacement or other medications, and get support.
 Whether you smoke a pack a day or light up only occasionally, there’s never been a better time to quit—and to start spending all that money on something worthwhile.

 The first step is to set a quit date and write it on your calendar in ink.
 Even if you’re psyched to start today, it’s best to choose a day between two and four weeks from now, so you have time to plan your strategy.
 Then follow these essential preparations: